 An accredited individual must have their organization file an application to renew accreditation on their behalf every three years.
-If an application for renewal is filed on or before the expiration date, accreditation will remain valid pending OLAP's consideration of the application, and the representative can continue to represent clients.
+If an application for renewal is filed on or before the expiration date, accreditation will remain valid pending the Department of Justice Recognition and Accreditation Program) DOJ R & A Program)'s consideration of the application, and the representative can continue to represent clients.
 This requires the organization to send it using a method that will provide documentation that it was sent electronically or mailed (postmarked) on or before the expiration date.

-OLAP prefers that you submit the application via e-mail to: R-A-Info@usdoj.gov.
-For more information, refer to the EOIR website at https://www.justice.gov/eoir/recognition-and-accreditation-program.
-While not required, OLAP encourages filing the application at least 90 days before the expiration date.
+The DOJ R & A Program prefers that you submit the application via e-mail to: R-A-Info@usdoj.gov.
+For more information, refer to the DOJ/EOIR website.

+While not required, the DOJ R & A Program encourages filing the application at least 90 days before the expiration date.